 Make some good friends in jail?
 Do you need to reconnect with an inmate you met while you were incarcerated?
 Leave a message for them here.

-Throw a shoutout to people locked up at Vermilion County Corrections
+Send a message to people incarcerated at Vermilion County Corrections

 Links and Resources